AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. TA requests to search for tutorials.
+1. TA requests to mark the attendance of every student in a tutorial.
-2. TAbs finds tutorials which match the given specifications.
-3. TAbs displays the updated list of tutorials.
-4. TAbs informs the TA of how many tutorials match the given specification
-5. TAbs displays the updated filtered list of tutorials.
+2. TAbs confirms that every student in the tutorial has been marked as present.

    Use case ends.